AdobeDocs/experience-manager-65.en/help/assets/dynamic-media.md

 ---
 title: Work with Dynamic Media
-description: Learn how to use Dynamic Media to deliver assets for consumption on web, mobile, and social sites.
+description: Learn how to use the software to deliver assets for web, mobile, and social sites.
 contentOwner: Rick Brough
 products: SG_EXPERIENCEMANAGER/6.5/ASSETS
 topic-tags: introduction